 The major differences between output by industries of Burwood Council area and New South Wales were:

-- A larger percentage of output by Transport, Postal and Warehousing (9.8% compared to 5.4%)
+- A larger percentage of output by Education and Training (8.1% compared to 3.7%)